bytebase/bytebase.com/content/blog/bytebase-vs-flyway.md

   ![bytebase-sync-schema-step1](/content/blog/bytebase-vs-flyway/bytebase-sync-schema-step1.webp)
   ![bytebase-sync-schema-step2](/content/blog/bytebase-vs-flyway/bytebase-sync-schema-step2.webp)

 ### Schema drift detection

 - **Flyway**: Run `flyway check -drift ...` to produce a report indicating difference between target database and the one created by the migrations applied by Flyway.
 - **Bytebase**: Will auto detect schema diff if someone manipulates the schemas out of Bytebase.
   ![bytebase-schema-drift](/content/blog/bytebase-vs-flyway/bytebase-schema-drift.webp)

 ### Rollback

-- **Flyway**: Run `flyway undo` to u do the last applied versioned migration or manually write rollback scripts.
+- **Flyway**: Write rollback scripts manually.
 Supported in Team version or above.
 - **Bytebase**: By using sync schema, users may revert to a specific version.
 Also support [auto rollback](/docs/change-database/rollback-data-changes/).
 For Free version, users can revert to the latest version, while for Pro version or above, users can choose any version.

 ### Slow query detection and advisor